 We are not focused on a particular class of property.
 Credit Peers provides lending opportunities across a variety of property types, including but not limited to, residential, office, retail, industrial, logistics and hospitality.
 We will also provide lending opportunities with varying degrees of risk – from stabilised, cash yielding assets to ground-up developments.

-Once we have a good understanding of the loan application and the business, we will undertake detailed due diligence on the company and its directors, and on the asset that will serve as security for the loan, to make sure that there are no unknown legal, accounting, tax or environmental risks.
-Each property will be valued by a Chartered Surveyor of the Royal Institution of Chartered Surveyors (RICS) to provide an indication of its market value.
+Once we have a good understanding of the loan application, we will undertake detailed due diligence on the borrower and its directors, and on the asset that will serve as security for the loan, to make sure that there are no unknown legal, accounting, tax or environmental risks.
+Each property will be valued by an independent Chartered Surveyor accredited by the Royal Institution of Chartered Surveyors (RICS) to provide an indication of its market value.
 It is important to note that the valuation is a matter of the independent RICS valuer’s professional opinion.

 For a positive decision by Credit Peers credit committee the application must fulfil all the mandatory lending criteria: the borrower needs to be an incorporated company which holds the title to the property that serves as security for the loan (usually this will be a Special Purpose Vehicle or SPV); the borrower will need to hold a current account and provide orderly filed accounts; the directors and the shareholders of the SPV will have to pass comprehensive background checks and will be required to have a positive track record and considerable experience in investing and managing real estate investments and companies.